Lucas Sasha

-Club career
+Career

 Lucas Sasha began his youth career with Corinthians.
 He was part of the side that won the youth cup – Copa São Paulo de Juniores in 2009.
 In the same year he moved to Grêmio Barueri.

 In 2010, he made his professional debut for Grêmio and played in 16 matches through the season.
-He competed in only 3 matches for the club during Campeonato Paulista (from January to May).
+He competed in three matches for the club during Campeonato Paulista (from January to May).
 In the second part of the season, he participated in 13 matches in Série A. The team finished 20th in the league and was relegated.

 In January 2011, he went on trial to West Ham United.
 Later he moved to the Italian Catanzaro 1929.

 In early 2012 he joined São José and played in Campeonato Paulista Série A2.
 He played in 10 matches for the club.
 During the summer of 2012, Sasha passed trial in CSKA Sofia and signed as a free agent with the club.
 Lucas debuted for CSKA in the second qualifying round of UEFA Europa League, coming on as substitute for Kosta Yanev in a match against Mura 05.
 He scored his first goal as a CSKA player in A Group against Slavia Sofia.
 On 31 October he made assist for the equalizing goal and scored the second against Ludogorets Razgrad in a 2–1 win at Ludogorets Arena for the Bulgarian Cup.
-On 6 April 2013 Sasha netted the winning goal for CSKA against Botev Vratsa as the match finished 4–3 at Hristo Botev Stadium.
+On 6 April 2013, Sasha netted the winning goal for CSKA against Botev Vratsa as the match finished 4–3 at Hristo Botev Stadium.
 During the summer of 2013 CSKA experienced a management and financial crisis, causing Lucas to start looking for a new club.